Anisotropic magnetic and quadrupolar H-T phase diagram of CeRh2As2: Description of the ordered AF and FIQ phases

 \subsection{Order parameters, polarizations and effective molecular fields, effective operator treatment}

 The staggered order parameters and homogeneous polarizations in Eqs.~(\ref{eq:MFOPc}) and~(\ref{eq:MFOPa}) may be obtained analytically by restricting to the quasi-quartet model in the limit $h, T \ll \De$.
-We focus mainly on the most interesting case where competing order parameters exist:

-For {\em out-of-plane\/} field direction $(\bh_0\parallel a)$ the calculation is rather involved due to the presence of the induced quadrupolar order parameter $\la O_{xy}\ra$.
+We focus mainly on the most interesting case where competing order parameters exist: For {\em in-plane\/} field direction ($\bh_0\parallel a$) the calculation is rather involved due to the presence of the induced quadrupolar order parameter $\la O_{xy}\ra$.
 In the quasi-quartet space the MF Hamiltonian is given explicitly by a $4\times 4$ matrix that has now entries at all places:

 where we defined the complex MF expressions $h^\lam_\pm=h_x\pm i\lam h_y$.
-Unlike for the paramagnetic case of Eq.~(\ref{eq:HAM0}) the eigenvalues and -states of this MF Hamiltionian can no longer be obtained analytically.
-Therefore we resort to the effective operator technique \cite{zeiger:73} where, due to $h/\De\ll1$ the effect of the upper $\Gamma_6$ doublet is eliminated and incorporated in an effective ground state Hamiltionian whose energies and eigenstates can be computed analytically and likewise the dressed matrix elements of multipole operators in the split ground state doublets are obtained.
+Unlike for the paramagnetic case of Eq.~(\ref{eq:HAM0}) the eigenvalues and -states of this MF Hamiltonian can no longer be obtained analytically.
+Therefore we resort to the effective operator technique~\cite{zeiger:73} where, due to $h/\De\ll1$ the effect of the upper $\Gamma_6$ doublet is eliminated and incorporated in an effective ground state Hamiltonian whose energies and eigenstates can be computed analytically and likewise the dressed matrix elements of multipole operators in the split ground state doublets are obtained.
 This procedure, based on Brillouin-Wigner perturbation theory, leads to